Liquid Markup Filters

 size

-Returns number of elements in an array, or number of characters in a string
+Returns the number of elements in an array or the number of characters in a string

 {{academic_interests | size}}